Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 • near (not on) the stove

-• wrapped with a towel
+• covered with a towel or plastic wrap

 Expect 1½–2 hours for the first rise sometimes.